 Over the intervening years ‘Notes from a Cape Town Botanist’ has grown and blossomed, with support from its readers near and far.
 Its content has been read by more than 100,000 people from across the globe, published in the Cape Argus newspaper and online by City Press.
 It has led to interviews with the Citizen Newspaper and a live radio interview with Johannesburg’s Radio 702 about the 2015 Cape fires.
-Zoë also now writes regularly for the Botanical Society of South Africa and the Overberg Renosterveld Conservation Trust’s blog and has written guest articles for Africa Geographic (in association with SA BotSoc) and Fauna and Flora International.
+Zoë writes regularly for the Botanical Society of South Africa and the Overberg Renosterveld Conservation Trust’s blogs.
+She has also written guest articles for Africa Geographic and Fauna and Flora International.

 When she isn’t hard at work Zoë can be found hiking the mountains and lowlands of the Cape Floristic Region, participating in various community based-conservation initiatives as well as enjoying gardening, cooking home-grown produce and environmental photography.